Commander Blert Blach was no fool.

 After realizing he was snickering from ear to ear despite his mental effort not to do so, he only now saw that the knights' expressions weren't filled with relief and joy at his sight, but with panic and worry instead.

-"What's the matter?"
+"What is it?"
 Blert frowned, dismounting his horse and walking up to his armored subordinates.

 Blert's glare softened to let the information simmer.